samsonasik/ArrayLookup/README.md

 *3. `Only::times()`*

-It verify that data has filtered found item exactly found only same with times passed in 3rd arg.
+It verify that data has filtered found items exactly found only same with times passed in 3rd arg.

 ```php
 $data = [false, null, 1];